thunderbird/webext-annotated-schemas-generator/README.md

                                 or "esr115".
 Either --release or --source has to be specified.
    --source=path              - Path to a local checkout of a mozilla repository
                                 with a matching /comm directory.
-The mozilla-* folder created in the temporary download folder after using the --release option will work also.
 Either --release or --source has to be specified.
 ```